UKPythonAssociation/ukpa-internaldocs/source/decisions/pylondinium.rst

 However, two concerns were expressed and debated at length:

-* We are at the very early stages of our own operational maturity (e.g.UKPA Trading Ltd. is not yet fully operational and capable of taking over from PyCon UK Society Ltd.).
+* We are at the very early stages of our own operational maturity (e.g. UKPA Trading Ltd. is not yet fully operational and capable of taking over from PyCon UK Society Ltd.).
 * We have very limited volunteer resources

 Decision